Properties and baroclinic instability of stratified thermal upper-ocean flow: Concluding remarks

 The stability analysis carried out in the IL$^{(0,1)}$QG was applied on a family of basic states representing baroclinic zonal jets with curvature in the velocity vertical profile.
 The IL$^{(0,1)}$QG has velocity independent of depth.
 However, by the thermal-wind balance the velocity is implicitly vertically sheared.
 We found that a current in this family is spectrally stable, i.e., with respect to infinitesimally small normal-mode perturbations, when the gradients of vertically averaged (mean) and layer thickness have like signs and the ratio of mean buoyancy and buoyancy frequency gradients are larger than a fraction of the reference layer thickness and vice versa.
 In the limit of very weak stratification, the growth rate of long perturbations, i.e., with wavelengths of the order of the equivalent barotropic Rossby deformation radius, are found to saturate.
 By contrast, perturbations with wavelengths of the order of the gravest Rossby radius have vanishing growth rate.
 Only a subset of the spectrally stable states was possible to be shown stable with respect to finite-size perturbations of arbitrary structure using the integrals of motion by means of the application of Arnold's method.
-These integrals exclude the newly found ones, whose role in constraining stratified thermal flow remains to be understood.
+These integrals exclude the weak Casimir integrals, which form the kernel of the Lie–Poisson bracket for the potential vorticity evolution independent of the details of the buoyancy as this is advected under the flow.
+The role of these integrals in constraining stratified thermal flow remains to be understood.
 The states shown stable using Arnold's method are of Lyapunov type, i.e., the instantaneous perturbation distance to such states as measured using an $L^2$ norm is bounded at all times by a multiple of the initial distance to them.
-These Lyapunov-stable states were used to a-priori bound the nonlinear growth of perturbations to spectrally unstable states, thereby preventing evolution in the IL$^{(0,1)}$QG from undergoing an ultraviolet explosion.
+These Lyapunov-stable states were used to \emph{a priori} bound the nonlinear growth of perturbations to spectrally unstable states, thereby preventing evolution in the IL$^{(0,1)}$QG from undergoing an ultraviolet explosion.
 This is extensible to perturbations to any unstable state, including the vacuum state, whose free energy can be vanishing.

 Our findings do not support the generality of earlier numerical evidence suggesting that suppression of sub-deformation scale (i.e., submesoscale) wave activity is a result of the inclusion of stratification in thermal shallow-water theory.
 We backed up the latter with results of direct, fully nonlinear simulations of the IL$^{(0,1)}$QG and IL$^0$QG, which did not include topographic forcing as previously considered.